 This site aims to help researchers study the genome and genes of the naked mole-rat to better understand its extraordinary traits and foster further studies employing this unique organism.
 We develop genomic resources that facilitate studies on the naked mole-rat at various levels (e.g., cellular, molecular, genetic and biochemical).
-Specifically, we have sequenced the naked mole-rat genome using the Illumina/Solexa platform and developed a pipeline for gene expression profiling.
-The genome data is currently available on this site through both a BLAST server and direct download of FASTA files.
+Specifically, we make available the benchmark naked mole-rat genome (hetGla2) sequenced at the Broad Institute and annotated by the NCBI.
+Scaffolds, genes (coding sequences) and proteins can be searched, BLASTed and downloaded.
+We also developed a pipeline for gene expression profiling.

-We are continually improving and analysing the naked mole-rat genome and welcome opportunities to collaborate with other researchers.
+We welcome opportunities to collaborate with other researchers.
 Since our aim is to encourage studies in this emerging biomedical model, we are happy to work with the research community and the public to increase awareness and information of the naked mole-rat as a model of healthy ageing and cancer resistance.
 Please contact us if you have any questions or comments.

 |Entry type||Number of entries|

 You can search using either a gene name, Ensembl identifier (from Guinea pig, Human, Mouse, Rat) or Naked Mole-Rat sequence ID

 For searching sequence you can use our BLAST server to align a given sequence to scaffolds and genes.Go to BLAST search page »